Complete FAFSA and contact Financial Aid

 Note: F-1 or J-1 International Students will be automatically enrolled in the college-endorsed Student Health Insurance Plan.
 Details are available on the International Students and Scholars page of the Reves Center for International Studies web site.

-Some students choose to live on-campus in the Graduate Student Complex and many choose to live off-campus in the Williamsburg community.
+Some students choose to live on-campus in the Lettie Pate Whitehead Evans Graduate Complex and many choose to live off-campus in the Williamsburg community.
 You may also want to check out the Student Affairs website - scroll down to the Guide to Graduate Living.
 This publication is information compiled by current graduate students for graduate students, and has useful information on much of Williamsburg and the surrounding area.

 Get a Parking Pass